State visit by Nikita Khrushchev to the United States: Background

+Opposition

+Leading up to the event, the John Birch Society (JBS) formed the front organization CASE (the Committee Against Summit Entanglements) in opposition.
+The group, believing Eisenhower to be capitulating to the Soviet Union, raised over $87,000 and sent hundreds of thousands of postcards, bought advertisements in The New York Times and over a hundred other newspapers, as well as circulated a petition calling upon Eisenhower to not attend.

 Itinerary

 During the course of the visit, Khrushchev traveled to Washington, D.C., New York, California (briefly visiting a supermarket in San Francisco), Iowa, Pennsylvania, and Camp David.

 Arrival in Washington D.C. and Maryland

 Khrushchev arrived in Washington, DC on 15 September 1959, landing at Andrews Air Force Base at 11:30 a.m.
 Khrushchev was accompanied by his wife Nina, as well as his adult children (son Sergei, daughters Yulia and Rada, and son-in-law Alexey).
 This was unprecedented, as it was not usual for Soviet officials to travel domestically or internationally with their families.
 Upon arrival, he and President Eisenhower were honored with a 21-gun salute as well as a national salute by a Joint Service (Army, Marine Corps, Navy, Air Force, and Coast Guard) Honor Guard, during which the State Anthem of the Soviet Union and the Star Spangled Banner were played.
 Khrushchev and his family stayed at Blair House for the rest of the day.
 He arrived in Beltsville, Maryland the next morning.
 While attending the Agricultural Experiment Station, Khrushchev allegedly complained that the "pigs are too fat and the turkeys are too small".
 He returned to the capital later in the day for a luncheon at the National Press Club.